Humphrey H. Leavitt: Congressional service

 Leavitt was elected as a Jacksonian Democrat from Ohio's 11th congressional district and Ohio's 19th congressional district to the United States House of Representatives of the 21st United States Congress to fill the vacancy caused by the resignation of United States Representative John M. Goodenow.
 He was reelected to the 22nd and 23rd United States Congresses and served from December 6, 1830, until July 10, 1834, when he resigned to accept a judicial position.

 Federal judicial service

 Leavitt was nominated by President Andrew Jackson on June 28, 1834, to a seat on the United States District Court for the District of Ohio vacated by Judge Benjamin Tappan.
 He was confirmed by the United States Senate on June 28, 1834, and received his commission on June 30, 1834.
 Leavitt was reassigned by operation of law to the United States District Court for the Southern District of Ohio on February 10, 1855, to a new seat authorized by 10 Stat.
-604. His service terminated on April 1, 1871, due to his retirement.
+604. His service terminated on April 1, 1871, due to his retirement, by when he was the last remaining federal judge on the bench appointed by President Jackson.